1940 Carmen: Background

-Composition
+Music and lyrics

-The album was composed and produced by Laferte herself during the four months she lived in Los Angeles and was influenced by the treatment she was going through in order to get pregnant.
-It features a more minimalistic sound compared to her previous album, the Mexican music-inspired SEIS, and has more introspective and intimate lyrics, the instrumentation is also more acoustic that her previous projects with the guitar as the main instrument for many of the songs, the album draws influences from American music like sixties pop music in "Placer Hollywood", folk rock in "Good Boy" and country/blues in "A Crying Diamond".
+1940 Carmen was composed and produced by Laferte herself during the four months she lived in Los Angeles and was influenced by the treatment she was going through in order to get pregnant.
+It features a more minimalistic sound compared to her previous album, the Mexican music-inspired Seis, and has more introspective and intimate lyrics.
+The instrumentation is also more acoustic that her previous projects with the guitar as the main instrument for many of the songs.
+The album draws influences from American music like 1960s pop music in "Placer Hollywood", folk rock in "Good Boy" and country-blues in "A Crying Diamond".
 It also includes songs in English like "Good Boy", "A Crying Diamond" and "Beautiful Sadness".

-It deals with themes of love, change and maternity, being an "autobiographic" album, the song "Supermercado" ("Supermarket") was inspired in an argument that Laferte had with her partner in a supermarket while the songs "Algo es Mejor" ("Something is Better") and "Niña" ("Girl") deal with her longing to become a mother, both songs were written before she was pregnant, the former song was conceived while Laferte was driving through Malibu and thought for her desires to become pregnant.
-The song "A Crying Diamond" deals with the experience of abuse Laferte suffered when she was a teenager, according to her, the hormones she was taking allowed her to write about more intimate topics, she said that "it's something that I think I would never have dared to make a song or tell about, but I was so hypersensitive that I wrote that song".
+It deals with themes of love, change and maternity, being an "autobiographic" album, the song "Supermercado" ("Supermarket") was inspired in an argument that Laferte had with her partner in a supermarket while the songs "Algo es Mejor" ("Something is Better") and "Niña" ("Girl") deal with her longing to become a mother; both songs were written before she was pregnant, the former song was conceived while Laferte was driving through Malibu and thought for her desires to become pregnant.
+The song "A Crying Diamond" deals with the experience of abuse Laferte suffered when she was a teenager which, according to her, the hormones she was taking allowed her to write about more intimate topics.
+She additionally said that "it's something that I think I would never have dared to make a song or tell about, but I was so hypersensitive that I wrote that song".

 Promotion

-The song "Algo es Mejor" was released as a single on October 1, 2021, alongside a music video.
-On June 9, 2022, a music video for "Supermercado", directed by Camila Grandi, was also released to promote the album.
+The song "Algo es Mejor" was released as a single on 1 October 2021, alongside a music video.
+On 9 June 2022, a music video for "Supermercado", directed by Camila Grandi, was also released to promote the album.
 Additionally, several live performance videos were released for different songs from the album like "A Crying Diamond", which featured backing vocals and instrumentation from musicians Renee, arroba nat, Bratty and Cancamusa.